 The Latest: New forecasts factored into end of evacuation

-There are 4 comments on the WALB-TV Albany story from 13 hrs ago, titled The Latest: New forecasts factored into end of evacuation.
-In it, WALB-TV Albany reports that:
+There are 5 comments on the CBS 3 Springfield story from 18 hrs ago, titled The Latest: New forecasts factored into end of evacuation.
+In it, CBS 3 Springfield reports that:

 Workers are rushing to repair the barrier at the nation's tallest dam after authorities on Sunday ordered... .
 A building is submerged from the overflowing Feather River downstream from a damaged dam at Riverbend Park on Tuesday, Feb.
 14, 2017, in Oroville, Calif.